djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-12-compounded-interest.markdown

 I think I'm trying to move too fast because I want so badly to get back to (roughly) where I was, and because I can't stand waiting ever.
 (Which can be a bit of a virtue &ndash; it means I get stuff done.)
 At the same time, though, I'm good at waiting.
 I've just gotta wait.

+---

+I like being told that I can take the time I need.
+I can't stand when it's implied that I'm uniquely tragic.

+I guess that's why I sent the message to my cousins: not only to let them know that I'm there for them, but to let them know that we're all alone in this together.
+Even then, though, I feel alone because I'm too in my head and thinking about my own exceptionality.
+Even US rappers, maybe, I struggle to identify with because I live such a mundane lifestyle and stuff is still happening to me.
+WTF.
+I do not do not do not wish my circumstances on others.
+So it's not at all that I wish others had my circumstances &ndash; I sometimes do wish, though, that I had others' circumstances.
+Actually, scratch that: I think it's more that I wish that people I knew (emphasis on the past tense :(...) had the circumstances of others.